vir-dom/Artificial_Incoherence/README.md

 Bálint Gergő (O78UXU), Medgyes Csaba (RF8I8P), Virsinger Dominika (RSABSD)

 ---

+ ## Project:
+The primary objective of this project is to utilize the UTKface dataset (available at https://www.kaggle.com/datasets/jangedoo/utkface-new?fbclid=IwAR0X1gR-ad1WuZH2QymWFyu_6ZIPmyj4m-9Y8H-5gn4f4kDD5BE8dm2xPJQ) in order to predict the age, gender, and race of individuals depicted in images.
+To accomplish this task, we developed a CNN model and applied transfer learning techniques using pretrained models, including Xcpetion and InceptionV3.
+Additionally, we aimed to implement the model into a mobile app after achieving satisfactory performance.
+Ultimately, our primary objective was to create a highly accurate model and visually represent the prediction process within a mobile app.

+---

-### Result:
+### Results:

 #todo

 ---

- ## Project:
-  The aim of the project is to predict the age, gender and race of people on pictures.
-  Our dataset is the UTKface dataset (https://www.kaggle.com/datasets/jangedoo/utkface-new?fbclid=IwAR0X1gR-ad1WuZH2QymWFyu_6ZIPmyj4m-9Y8H-5gn4f4kDD5BE8dm2xPJQ).
-  We made a CNN model, and also used transfer learning with some pretrained models (Xcpetion, InceptionV3)

-  Optionail aims:
-  When we made a modell with good enough performance, we implemented it to a mobile app.

-  So our main goal was to make a very good model and visualize the prediction process in a mobile app.

  ## Files:
   <li>deeplearning_artificial_incoherence.ipynb is the notebook for the first milestone